This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Simmer the soup for an additional 30 minutes until the vegetables are fully cooked.
-(Add boiling water as nessisary to keep the mixture from getting too thick.)
+- Simmer the soup for 30 more minutes until the vegetables are cooked, adding water as needed to keep it pourable.

 Notes